sgasse/scanconv/README.md

 # Scan Converter

-In this repository, I develop a small program to solve an everyday task of mine - to crop and transform a sheet of paper from a photo.
+In this repository, I developed a small program to solve an everyday task of mine - to crop and transform a sheet of paper from a photo.
 The subtasks are:
  - find the corners of the sheet of paper in the image
  - transform the image with its perspective
  - downscale the image